-- The eSafety Guide provides comprehensive information on a range of apps, social media and games, with detail about how to protect your information and report inappropriate content. - · eSafety provides advice on how to report cyber abuse to social media services. - eSafety's responding to cyber abuse guide provides a visual breakdown of proactive strategies to take if you encounter various forms of cyber abuse. - eSafety's image-based abuse reporting tool provides step-by-step guidance on how to report the sharing or threat of sharing intimate images/videos without your consent.
+- The eSafety Guide provides comprehensive information on a range of apps, social media and games, with detail about how to protect your information and report inappropriate content. - eSafety provides advice on how to report adult cyber abuse to social media services. - eSafety's has tips on how to manage the impacts of adult cyber abuse. - eSafety's image-based abuse reporting tool provides step-by-step guidance on how to report the sharing or threat of sharing intimate images/videos without your consent.